ads-mirrors/nrel-energyplus/design/FY2025/NFP-IdealLoadsAirSystem-FuelEfficiency.md

       * - Zone Ideal Loads Supply Air Total Heating Rate [W] *
       * - Zone Ideal Loads Supply Air Total Cooling Rate [W] *

+* (6) What should be the maximum limit for the fuel efficiency value, or no maximum limit?

 ## Testing/Validation/Data Source(s): ##